Pololu Blog » Engage Your Brain »

 That last column of dollars per kWh is just the total energy divided by the total we paid NV Energy, so this final year is of course very skewed by the base facility/demand charges and such.

 So, how much did we actually save?
 As I think you’ll agree after seeing these details, it’s complicated.
 But I think it’s safe to say that we saved around $60k.
-Check back next week for the final post of the series, where I will discuss some complications from the tax incentives, reflect on some lessons learned, and finally try to answer the question of if this whole project has been worth it.
+See the final post of the series, where I discuss some complications from the tax incentives, reflect on some lessons learned, and finally try to answer the question of if this whole project has been worth it.